JanOonk/NAudio/Docs/WaveProviders.md

 }
 ```

-The `IWavePlayer` interface only needs an `IWaveProvider` passed to its `Init` method in order to be able to play audio. `WaveFileWriter.CreateWaveFile` and `MediaFoundationEncoder.EncodeToMp3` also only needs an `IWaveProvider` to dump the audio out to a WAV file.
-So in many cases you won't need to create a `WaveStream` implementation, just implement `IWaveProvider` and you've got an audio source that can be played or rendered to a file.
+The `IWavePlayer` interface only needs an `IWaveProvider` passed to its `Init` method in order to be able to play audio. `WaveFileWriter.CreateWaveFile` and `MediaFoundationEncoder.EncodeToMp3` also only needs an `IWaveProvider` to respectively dump the audio out to a WAV file and to encode a WAV file to MP3.
+So in many cases you won't need to create a `WaveStream` implementation, just implement `IWaveProvider` and you've got an audio source that for example can be rendered to a file, encoded to an MP3 or played etc.

 `BufferedWaveProvider` is a good example of a `IWaveProvider` as it has no ability to reposition - it simply returns any buffered audio from its `Read` method.